saralameri/Weather-forecasting/README.md

 	- find the SQL file you are importing and copy its path replacing `<sql file path>`

-**after importing the schema you will need to set the database access string to do so:**
+**2. after importing the schema you will need to set the database access string to do so:**

 Note:
 The Config class allows you to retrieve and overwrite variables.